skubes/rdpbotblocker/README.md

 I made a folder called `c:\Program files (x86)\Adaptive Firewall` for my install.

-Once binary and config file are copied, it is important to Install the service:
+Once the binary and config file are copied, it is important to Install the service:

 `InstallUtil.exe "c:\Program Files (x86)\Adaptive Firewall\AdaptiveFirewallService.exe"`